juleni/blog-markdown/posts/aws-basics.md

   - **Low latency** - is a good thing because it means your users are seeing your website faster

 - **Local Zones** - place AWS services like compute, storage, database, and other services closer to end-users
   - allows for any demanding applications that require millisecond latencies
   - are extensions of AWS Regions and provide high bandwidth and secure connections between local workloads and those running in the actual Region

 - **Edge Locations** - help to reduce latency (can cut latency down by caching data already viewed)
   - they aren't used to launch resources, but instead will cache content for faster delivery to users
-                     - are a feature **provided by the CloudFront service** -**there are more Edge Locations than Regions and AZs**
+  - are a feature _provided by the CloudFront service_
+  - _there are more Edge Locations than Regions and AZs_
-                     - **uses the AWS backbone network**, and that topic will be covered in the same content delivery and networking section
+  - _uses the AWS backbone network_, and that topic will be covered in the same content delivery and networking section

 - **Cloud Adoption Framework** - focuses on using AWS to digitally transform, and accelerate business outcomes
   - _Perspectives and Foundational Capabilities_ - here are 6 of these
-    - 1. Security: focuses on compliance and assurance, Security - governance,
+    1. Security: focuses on compliance and assurance,
+      - Security - governance,
          - security assurance
          - application security
-                   Protection - infrastructure
+      - Protection - infrastructure
          - data protection
-                   Management - Identity and Access Vulnerability
+      - Management - Identity and Access Vulnerability
-                   Incident Response
+      - Incident Response
-                   Threat Detection
+      - Threat Detection
-    - 2. Business: focuses on strategy and outcomes Management - strategy
+    2. Business: focuses on strategy and outcomes
+      - Management - strategy
          - portfolio
          - innovation
          - product
          - data monetization
          - data science
-                   Business Insight
+       - Business Insight
-    - 3. Platform: focuses on infrastructure and applications Architecture and Engineering - platform, data CI/CD
+    3. Platform: focuses on infrastructure and applications
+       - Architecture and Engineering - platform, data
+       - CI/CD
-                   Modern Application Development
+       - Modern Application Development
-                   Provisioning and Orchestration
+       - Provisioning and Orchestration
-    - 4. Operations: focuses on successful workload delivery Management - event
+    4. Operations: focuses on successful workload delivery
+       - Management - event
           - incidents and problem
           - change and release
           - performance and capacity
           - configuration
           - patch
           - availability and continuity
           - application
-                   Observability
+       - Observability
-    - 5. Governance: focuses on minimizing transformation-related risks Management - program and project benefits
+    5. Governance: focuses on minimizing transformation-related risks
+       - Management - program and project benefits
           - risk
           - cloud financial
           - application portfolio
           - governance
           - curation
-    - 6. People: focuses on creating a bridge between technology and business Transformation - leadership
+    6. People: focuses on creating a bridge between technology and business
+       - Transformation - leadership
           - workforce
-                   Organization - design
+       - Organization - design
           - alignment
-                   Cloud Fluency
+       - Cloud Fluency
-                   Change Acceleration
+       - Change Acceleration
-                   Culture Evolution
+       - Culture Evolution

 - _Cloud Adoption Framework_ - has 4 domains
   1. Technology - focuses on using the cloud to migrate and modernize legacy infrastructure applications as well as data and analytics platforms